ozwillo/ozwillo-doc/_includes/4-user-authentication.md

 The user experience (points 2 and 3) may vary if previous interaction between the users and Ozwillo has occured or not: do they have an account (or do they have to register)?
 Are they currently logged to Ozwillo?
 Have they previously granted *this* instance to use *those* scopes?
 In particular, if all the answers to these questions are yes, 2 and 3 are validated silently by Ozwillo, meaning that no sign-in or grant web page is shown.

-In short, the [authentication endpoint](#api-a-auth){: .api} implements a rich behaviour and may not display the same user interface depending on an existing history between the end user and Ozwillo through a given web client.
+In short, the authentication endpoint implements a rich behaviour and may not display the same user interface depending on an existing history between the end user and Ozwillo through a given web client.

 ##### Success